eubican/Android-Turkish-English-Flashcard-Quiz/README.md

-# Flashcard application using SQLite
+# Flashcard application

 It is an English-Turkish vocabulary quiz application.

+SQLite for database